romcal/romcal/README.md

 ## Features
  * Able to query liturgical dates for any year in the gregorian calendar (1582 - now).
 Note that dates for years before 1969 will still be returned in a format conforming to [Mysterii Paschalis](http://www.romcal.net/mysterii.html) even though those years came before the calendar reforms in 1969.
- * Filter queries to allow more strealined date results to be obtained for the year
+ * 30 filter queries to allow more strealined date results to be obtained for the year
  * Localization of liturgical date names to cater for different countries/languages
+ * National liturgical calendars of 40 countries

 NOTE:This module relies heavily on [Moment](http://momentjs.com/) and [Lo-Dash](http://lodash.com/) (which are dependencies of this module) for most of its calculations and operations.
 [Twix](http://isaaccambron.com/twix.js/index.html) is also extensively used for creating and manipulating date ranges.